Freedom (Mariam Shengelia song): Music video and promotion

 The music video for "Freedom" was directed by Kakha Bukhrashvili and artistically directed by Shako Popiashvili and Nino Tsulaia, which premiered alongside the entry announcement through the official Eurovision Song Contest's YouTube channel.

 Critical reception

 "Freedom" received largely negative reactions.
 In a Wiwibloggs review containing several reviews from several critics, the song was rated 3.07 out of 10 points, earning 37th and last out of the 37 songs competing in that year's Eurovision in the site's annual ranking that year.
 Jon O’Brien from Vulture also ranked the song 37th and last, calling the song a "cacophonous mess".
 ESC Beat's Doron Lahav ranked the song 34th out of 37, stating that it was "hard to digest", and the song was like "an attempt to merge two different songs".
 Eva Frantz from the Finnish broadcaster Yle gave the song a 3/10, describing the song as "too sprawling and artistic".
+It also became the most disliked entry of Eurovision Song Contest 2025 on YouTube by like to dislike ratio.